 2. The Ongoing Ownership Costs

-- Service Charges: This is unique to Dubai.
+Once you move in, the mortgage isn't your only bill.- Service Charges: This is unique to Dubai.
 Every building and community charges a fee per square foot for maintenance (gyms, pools, security).
 In premium areas like Downtown, this can be high.
 Always check the service charge index before buying.

 - Insurance: Life insurance (mandatory for the loan) and property insurance (for the home).